 Figure 2.
-Conceptual Order of Processing within TC Stack
+Functional interface within TC protocol

 The definition of the SDLS functional interface point for TC is particularly involved.
 The TC protocol is the only space link protocol that can provide a guarantee of delivery.
 The Command Operations Procedure (COP-1), with corresponding state machines Frame Operations Procedure-1 (FOP-1, on ground) and Frame Acceptance and Reporting Mechanism-1 (FARM-1, on spacecraft), implements a retransmission loop in case of a failed transmission [TBD].